ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 {% example less-bad-html.html %}

-The class names here aren't based on what the element should *look like*, they're based on where that element appears in the structure - and then the CSS uses that
+The class names here aren't based on what the element should *look like*, they're based on where that element appears in the structure - and then the CSS uses that information to style them according to our requirements.

+But, other than the `section` being given the `promotion` class, most of the class names here aren't actually communicating anything that we can't infer  from the document structure itself.
+The browser can't tell that this page is some sort of product promotion unless we add a class name, but it can absolutely tell that this `h1` is the first element in a section, that there's a series of paragraphs immediately after it, and so on.

+Using modern CSS, we can target elements based on their relationships without having to use extraneous class names.
+Let's find out how.

+The DOM Family Tree

+Browsers render HTML and CSS by constructing something called the **document object model**, usually just called the DOM.
+To understand how the DOM

+## Combinators